inkytonik/kiama/wiki/Attribution.md

 ## Decorators

-The module `org.kiama.attribution.Decorators` provides _decorators_
+The module `org.bitbucket.inkytonik.kiama.attribution.Decorators` provides _decorators_
 that implement short-hand notation for common patterns of attribution.

 The simplest decorator provided by this module is `down`.
 The idea